Anum-2017/Spec-Kit-Plus-Guides/README.md

 > You do not manually install and manage Python yourself.

-`uv` provides the Python environment needed to run the tool.
+`uv` manages the Python environment needed to run the tool.

 It does **not** mean that Spec-Kit Plus itself has no Python dependency.